-SYM SENS EXAM 11.
-Predominately handles toys, engaging in parallel play and removing attention from playing with child.
-Converted Score Score of 0 converts to 2 12.
+Behaviors: Caregiver SYM SENS EXAM attention from playing with child.
+Converted Score Score of 0 converts to 2 11.
 Plays with child at developmentally appropriate level.
 Caregiver may play slightly above child's level of skill, modeling new ways to do things or labeling what child does or describing the functions of objects.
-13. Stimulates child at pace that allows child to respond, waiting for child's responses.
+12. Stimulates child at pace that allows child to respond, waiting for child's responses.
 Avoids overstimulating child with language or actions.
-Total for Two-Way, Purposeful Communication BEHAVIORAL ORGANIZATION, PROBLEM-SOLVING, AND INTERNALIZATION (A Complex Sense of Self) 14.
+Total for Two-Way, Purposeful Communication BEHAVIORAL ORGANIZATION, PROBLEM-SOLVING, AND INTERNALIZATION (A Complex Sense of Self) 13.
 Responds and initiates reciprocal back and forth chains of interactions with child, stringing together connected circles of communication or units of interaction.
 For example, caregiver introduces baby doll, baby touches doll's face, mother touches doll's hair, baby pats the doll, mother says "baby", and baby glances between mother and doll).
 The caregiver may imitate child (i.e., pushing car alongside child), then interject her turn by an action or verbalization related to the child's actions (i.e., "Oh, a bump!", then bumps her car into child's car).
-Scoring: 0 = 0 to 2 circles 1 = 3 to 5 circles 2 = 6 or more circles 15.
+Scoring: 0 = 0 to 2 circles 1 = 3 to 5 circles 2 = 6 or more circles 14.
 Uses gestures and facial expressions as a modality to promote circles of communication.
-16. Uses language or vocalizations as a modality to promote circles of communication.
-17. Elaborates on and builds complexity into the child's play behaviors while engaged in interactive sequences between parent and child.
+15. Uses language or vocalizations as a modality to promote circles of communication.
+16. Elaborates on and builds complexity into the child's play behaviors while engaged in interactive sequences between parent and child.
 The parent expands on what the child does while remaining on the child's play topic (e.g., the parent does not introduce a completely new play idea).
 The parent provides a small challenge or interesting twist to the play that requires the child to respond slightly differently than before, thus creating a problem solving opportunity for the child.
 For example, the parent and child are pushing a car back and forth towards each other.
 The parent expands on this by creating a wall with her leg to prevent the car from rolling, then waits to see how the child will solve this situation.
-18. Allows child to assert self in play, exploring with confidence in what that he or she wishes (i.e., child expresses strong wish to play in a certain way such as banging toys, being silly, holding a doll, or running around room.)
-Parent supports the child's needs for dependency and closeness, assertiveness and curiosity, aggression, autonomy, or pleasure and excitement by admiring, showing interest, and/or by
+17. Allows child to assert self in play, exploring with confidence in what that he or she wishes (i.e., child expresses strong wish to play in a certain way such as banging toys, being silly, holding a doll, or running around room.)
+Parent supports the child's needs for dependency and closeness, assertiveness and curiosity, aggression, autonomy, or pleasure and excitement by admiring, showing interest, and/or by joining in to the child's play in whatever way the child seeks.
+Problems